 You've registered your children... and now what?
 Never fear!
 The Camp Tanner staff are ready to walk you through the process of both registering and post-registration.

 If you have any questions check our "FAQs" Page, or your directors can be reached at email@example.com.
-Your counselors will be emailing incoming campers to greet them so check your inbox!
+Your counsellors will be emailing incoming campers to greet them so check your inbox!

 There are many educational and social benefits of attending camp.
 Campers learn teamwork through games, community living, shared responsibilities and team-building through our low-ropes courses.